innodatalabs/xmlfuse/README.md

 ```

 # Conflicting markup
-Conflicting markup.
 Sometimes it is not possible to merge two markups, because tags intersect.
 In such a case one has a choice:

   a.
 Raise an exception and let caller handle the problem
   b.
 Resolve by segmenting one of the markups